IfeSunmola/lazy-vibes/grade-tracker/README.md

 The file:

 1. Needs to be in this format: `Name, achieved, possible, % of final grade` (csv, see `sample.bighead`)
-2. File extension does not matter
+2. File extension doesn't matter
 3. `#` is treated like a comment and ignored
-4. See `result.bighead` for example output
+4. See `sample.bighead` for example input and `result.bighead` for example output
-5. Keep 'name' under 15 characters to preserve formatting
-6. If there's any issue with the file, execution stops immediately
+5. If there's any issue with the file, execution stops immediately

 ## If you 100% trust me and want to use the binaries I compiled